zhangylch/Physically-motivated-Recursively-Embedded-Atom-Neural-Networks/readme.md

 =================================================
 **1. Introduction:**
 ___________________________
 Recursive Embedded Atomic Neural Network (REANN) is a physically-inspired neural network framework, in which the orbital coefficients in the original EANN are transmitted iteratively and are considered to depend on the local environment.
 REANN can formulate a complete description of atomic structure without explicitly calculating high-order correlations, and effectively incorporate non-local effects, validated by numerical results in a various system.
 This repo preserves the nn potential of this numerical result in this work (Reference 3) with the form of serializable models.
-The full package used for training will be released soon.
+The full package has been released at <REANN>(from https://github.com/zhangylch/REANN).

 **2. Employ the model**
 ___________________________________________________